rawsashimi1604/kong-dbless-helm-setup/managing-config-file.md

 ![approach-1](./kong-deck-demo/kong-deploy.png)

-- Use `kong deck` as to help manage configuration.
+- Use `kong deck` as a cli tool to help manage configuration.
 [Click here to find out more about deck.](https://docs.konghq.com/deck/latest/)
 - [Video](https://www.youtube.com/watch?v=fzpNC5vWE3g&ab_channel=Kong)
 - It is not fully compatible with kong dbless (not able to sync), but there is a workaround we can do.
-- Also provides drift detection, can help sync instance
+- Also provides drift detection, can help sync instance with the input configuration file. (synchronization)
 - Also feature with open api spec to kong specification, able to help with APIOps

 - Essential commands: